Flux Knowledge Base

 - Reject (ignore or dismiss)

-Once accepted, Copilot will reference that Knowledge automatically when relevant to future conversations.
+Once accepted, Flux will reference that Knowledge automatically when relevant to future conversations.

 Where Knowledge Lives